-The following pertains to all College refund policies.
-Exceptions to the College refund policy may be made based on documentation of extraordinary circumstances, such a medical condition/emergency or accident.
+The following pertains to all University refund policies.
+Exceptions to the University refund policy may be made based on documentation of extraordinary circumstances, such a medical condition/emergency or accident.
 Request for extraordinary circumstances should be submitted immediately, however, no request will be considered 30 days beyond the end of the term in question.
 In most cases, the exception will be to pro-rate the costs of the term based on number of weeks attended prior to withdrawing or taking a Leave of Absence.

-To apply for an exception, you will need to submit a brief written statement of explanation and documentation to: Centenary College Bursar's Office 400 Jefferson Street Hackettstown, NJ 07840 Fax: 908-850-8313 bursar@centenarycollege.edu
+To apply for an exception, you will need to submit a brief written statement of explanation and documentation to:

+Centenary University Bursar's Office 400 Jefferson Street Hackettstown, NJ 07840 bursar@centenaryuniversity.edu